Moazzam-Siddiqui/COMPLETE-NLP-AND-DEEP-LEARNING/README.md

 **Definition:**
 Lemmatization gives the valid *root form* (lemma) of a word.
 Unlike stemming, output words are valid and meaningful.

+Lemmatization technique is like stemming.
+The output we will get after lemmatization is called lemma', which is a root word rather than root stem, the output of stemming.
+After lemmatization, we will be getting a valid word that means the same thing.

+NLTK provides WordNetLemmatizer class which is a thin wrapper around the wordnet corpus.
+This class uses morphy() function to the WordNet CorpusReader class to find a lemma.

+lemmatizer takes more time as compared to stemming cuz it uses morphy() function,it's use cases can be Q&A,chatbot,text summarization,etc.

 **Library:**
 `WordNetLemmatizer` from **NLTK** uses the WordNet corpus via `morphy()`.